Lucus16/lisp-c-thesis/b/thesis.md

 While Lisp allows arbitrary abstractions of its primitives by using macros, it is still limited by the primitives it makes available.
-For example, Clojure is fundamentally limited by the capabilities of the JVM, it cannot make abstractions that aren't based on the abstractions the JVM provides.
+For example, Clojure is fundamentally limited by the capabilities of the JVM, it cannot make abstractions that aren't based on the primitives the JVM provides.
 This means it cannot support tail call optimization, has a significant startup time, and cannot be used for low-level programming.

-[ lisp allows all abstractions, but misses primitives ]
+Some other Lisp languages do not run on a VM, but nonetheless do not expose all primitives their implementations have access to.
+The reason for this is usually
+simple: In order to generate efficient code, they want to structure their code in a specific way so that they don't need to constantly check assumptions.
+Allowing access to arbitrary primitives risks breaking that structure and thus generating broken code.

+However, exposing all primitives also has an advantage: There is no longer a need for macros which build S-expressions which compile down to the right primitives if you can call the primitives directly.
+This is how F-expressions
+work: They take as parameters pieces of unevaluated code, just like macros, and in addition, they take an environment paramater.
+Their result is not a piece of code that can be compiled, but rather a result value, like a function.
+This means they need to run at run time, because the environment wouldn't be available otherwise.
+Therefor, they don't allow the same compile-time optimizations as macros do, but they allow all the same abstractions, in clearer and more readable code.

+[ describe current issues ]

+[ The following projects do allow access to all primitives: TODO ]

+[ pros and cons of dynamic languages ]

+[ the right balance between static and dynamic: using optional static analysis and making primitives fit well in such analysis ]

 [ macros are confusing, having language primitives available instead is better ]